 It boils down to plugging in the tool to the OBD II diagnostic connector which is usually located near the steering column on the bottom side of the dash panel.
 You turn on the key and scan by pushing a button that says read codes.

 After writing down the numbers of the trouble codes stored you can then hit the erase codes button.
 Now you're done and ready to test drive the car.
 I wanted to tell you about one of the scanners that arrived last year.
 It is the Actron 9550 pocket scan on the right.
-It is a few bucks more then the Equus 3030 above.
+It's a few bucks more then the Equus 3030 above.

 Tell friends with car problems about this page.